rubensr91/biosmartdatatest/README.md

 ## Features
 - Display a table with user information.
 - Click on a user to view detailed information.
+- Error interception when you try to navigate to unknown user ID
+- Table with pagination and filtering
+- Routing navigation

 ## Technologies Used
 - **Frontend:** Angular 19